How to Implement Wi-Fi Remote Logging with Zephyr RTOS and MQTT over TLS

 Prerequisites

-- MQTT broker (e.g., Eclipse Mosquitto) configured for TLS
+- An MQTT broker configured for TLS (Eclipse Mosquitto is a solid free option)

 Parts/Tools